 The Musée Matisse is one of the must-see tourist attractions in Nice for art lovers.
 The permanent collection of this exhibition includes a wide and varied range of works by Matisse, also, along with his fascinating quick designs for the decoration of Vence.
 This collection of Matisse’s works, donated by his family to Nice, where he lived from 1918 to 1954, gives the audience an overview of the artist’s creative methods and genius.

 Musée Matisse ticket prices are currently at 10€ per adult and free of charge for children under 18 years old.
 The tickets are payable by cash, Credit cards, as well as French holiday vouchers.
 In order to get to Musée Matisse, you can take buses 5, 18, 16, and 33, then stop at Arènes / Musée Matisse bus stop.
 Also, there is disability access for those who require it.

 Musée d’Art Moderne et d’Art Contemporain

-MAMAC ticket prices are 10€ per individual and similar to Musée Matisse free of charge for individuals under the age of 18.
-To get to MAMAC you can take Tram 1, stop at Garibaldi, and Tram 2, stop at Garibaldi Le Château stations.
-Also, you can take buses which have nearby stops as well like bus 8, Defly-Klein station, bus 12 and 15, Promenade des Arts bus stop, bus 57, Garibaldi stop and bus 87 which stops relatively close at Pont Barla bus stop.
+MAMAC ticket prices are 10€ per individual and similar to Musée Matisse, free of charge for individuals under the age of 18.
+To get to MAMAC, you can take Tram 1, stop at Garibaldi, and Tram 2, stop at Garibaldi Le Château stations.
+Also, you can take buses that have nearby stops as well like bus 8, Defly-Klein station, bus 12 and 15, Promenade des Arts bus stop, bus 57, Garibaldi stop, and Bus 87, which stops relatively close to Pont Barla bus stop.